giuliodondi/kOS-Shuttle-OPS3/README.md

 - **Heading alignment (HDG)** which is the turn around the HAC.
 The AZ ERROR number on the HUD will indicate the degrees of turn left to sweep.
 The Shuttle will bank by an angle that depends on the crosstrack error, the target hdot instead depends only on the error from the vertical profile, with no more contibution from energy.
 The phase terminates when the turn angle around the HAC is less than 30° and the Shuttle is close enough to centreline
 - **Pre-final (PRFNL)** which manages pitch and bank to stabilise the Shuttle on the final descent path and course.
 The AZ ERROR number indicates the heading degrees off runway centreline.

-The TAEM displays are **VERT SIT** and show the energy situation against distance to fly, along with other data:
+The TAEM displays are **VERT SIT** and show the altitude and energy situation against distance to fly, along with other data:

 ![vsit_disp](https://github.com/giuliodondi/kOS-Shuttle-OPS3/blob/master/Ships/Script/Shuttle_OPS3/images/vsit_displays.png)

-- The central plot shows the three Energy-over-Weight against Range to go profiles:
+- The central plot shows Altitude vs. Distance profiles.
+The only important one is the middle one which is the reference descent profile thatt he program wil try to follow
-  - **Keep in mind that most of the energy by this stage is potential i.e. dominated by altitude**
+- The right slider is the **Energy-over-Weight** slider and is actually quite important.
+  - NOM is the nominal energy level
-  - The middle profile is the Nominal, if the Orbiter bug is too far off-nominal, guidance will respond in the following ways:
+  - if the Orbiter bug is too far off-nominal, guidance will respond in the following ways:
     - if high energy, pitch down a little to dive into thicker air and generate drag, while shedding altitude to reduce energy
     - if low energy, pitch up to conserve some altitude and thus energy until the profile is restored
+  - STN is the S-turn level, if energy is above this it cannot be managed by pitch alone.
+Initiating an S-turn increases distance to fly and dissipates energy
-  - The lower profile is the Minimum Entry Point line, if the Shuttle crosses this line, guidance automatically moves the HAC to the NEP, this usually brings the bug within margins
+  - MEP is the low-energy mark, below this the program will moves the HAC to the Minimum Entry Point, this usually brings the bug within margins
-  - The higher profile is the S-turn line, crossing this line will trigger the S-turn, which is disabled once the bug returns below the line

 - The data displayed in the left panel are the current body attitude angles
 - In the bottom-right panel you have:
   - The indicator of nominal (NEP) or minimum (MEP) entry points currently enabled.
 MEP is yellow.
+  - _HDOT_ and _HDDOT_, the vertical speed and acceleration
-  - _ALPHA LIMS_ the lower and upper limits on Angle of Attack needed to prevent dangerous commands
+  - _ALPHA LIMS_ the lower and upper limits on Angle of Attack needed to prevent dangerous commands.
   - _SPDBK CMD_ the current commanded speedbrake deflection on a scale of 0 to 1
   - _REF HDOT_ the vertical speed to track the altitude profile
   - _TGT NZ_ the target vertical load factor